 - Simmer until they start to soften but don't let them soften too much.

 And now for our recipe.
 I said before that I made these canned peaches in vanilla bean syrup after I saw David Lebovitz comment on postre chaja, which is a very traditional dessert in Argentina, but that got completely forgotten in the last years or decades.
-He ate it with pears but I will make it soon, and post it of course, with peaches.
+Below you can find the recipe for my Peach Trifle, which is a similar dessert.
+He ate it with pears.

-For now, enjoy the peaches.
+For now, enjoy these peaches in syrup.
 So easy to make.
-My first time canning.